 SD Europe has worked with member-run football clubs right from its beginnings in 2007.
 Our Clubs and Supporters for Better Governance in Football Erasmus+ project (2016-17) supported member-run clubs across three key themes: governance, financial sustainability and member engagement.
 No matter the size, the challenges faced by member-run clubs today are remarkably similar, and exist too in Africa, the US, South America and Asia.

 UEFA & its member associations

 SD Europe has been an FSR partner of Uefa since 2007, advocating for the need to have a voice for supporters right at the highest level within football.
 We also work closely with member associations around the implementation of the supporter liaison officer (SLO) role as well as through the Fan Dialogue stream of Uefa’s HatTrick programme.
-A number of Uefa’s member associations are involved in our current Erasmus+ project LIAISE, which focuses on the development of the SLO role.
+A number of Uefa’s member associations are involved in our current Erasmus+ projects Fans Matter! and Kick-Off!

 SD Europe has worked with the European Commission and European Parliament for many years.
 Our EU-funded projects have made a significant impact, both in supporting the partners directly involved and by informing subsequent policy and research.

 In December 2016, the Takkula Report stated the following: Considers the ownership model whereby club members retain control of the club (through the 50+1 rule) as a good practice in the EU, and invites the Member States, sports governing bodies, national federations and leagues to start a constructive dialogue on, and exchange of, this model;

 As part of our remit around the SLO role, SD Europe also works with the Council of Europe on a regular basis and has observers status on the Standing Committee of the European Convention on Spectator Violence (TR-V).